FISHWONGY/FISHWONGY.github.io/README.md

 # FISHWONGY.github.io

-Welcome to the repository for my personal website, where I share insights and articles about data engineering, data architecture, and data visualization.
+Welcome to the repository for my personal website, where I share insights and articles about data engineering, data architecture, and data visualisation!
 I am passionate about architecting data stacks and exploring the world of data.

 ## ✨ About the Website
 This website is built using [blogdown](https://github.com/rstudio/blogdown) with the [Novela](https://github.com/forestryio/hugo-theme-novela) theme.